-If you like birds and want to get involved with this important national winter bird count, Agate Fossil Beds' 2,700 acres comprise three different bird habitats attracting upland birds, prairie birds and wetlands birds.
+If you like birds and want to get involved with this important national winter bird count, Agate Fossil Beds' 2,700 acres is comprised of three different bird habitats attracting upland birds, prairie birds and wetlands birds.
 With almost five miles of walking trails within the park, birders can see these three different habitats without having to go cross country.
 Each participant will receive a free Pocket Guide to Prairie Birds put out by the Rocky Mountain Bird Observatory and an Agate Fossil Beds bird list.
 Other bird books are available in the Oregon Trail Museum Association bookstore in the visitor center.
 Let the ranger at the front desk know what birds you are seeing.

 1.Visit www.birdsource.org/gbbc for easy-to-follow instructions, including tips for identifying bird species.Download a checklist for your area.